Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/05_bosh_instance-internals.md

     - Also notice that there is a `System` type entry.
 This is the entry for the overall system including the BOSH agent itself.

-1. When we want to restart a job all we need to do is ask monit to do it for us.
+1. When we want to restart a job all we need to do is ask monit to do it for us with the `monit restart` command.

-    - `monit restart <job-name>`
+    ```execute
+    monit restart metrics-agent
+    monit summary
+    ```

     - The same command is used for `restart`, `start`, and `stop`.